 Happily, our client had developed their own mythos and characters which enhanced what we already had, so we joined creative forces, changed the title to VOLKANU and forged the ride into an even more interesting and captivating experience.

-The first movie I ever saw was Walt Disney’s 1940 masterpiece of music and animation, Fantasia.
+In addition to working with such creative colleagues, part of my enjoyment as designer of VOLKANU was the realization of how my past has inspired me and prepared me for this challenge.
+And it all has to do with volcanos.
+For example: The first movie I ever saw was Walt Disney’s 1940 masterpiece of music and animation, Fantasia.
 I will never forget my amazement as I watched the earth forming with erupting volcanos, bubbling lava and blasts of fire in the Rite of Spring Segment.
 I even asked my mother to buy me the music.
 So she went to a local record store and bought the LP for me which I listened to countless times as I drew pictures of my own volcanos erupting.

 Fantasia ignited my love of classical music.
 There was another classical LP I had as a kid which made me think of Pompeii and the eruption of Vesuvius.
 I drew about ten pencil illustrations of what I imagined happening when I heard the music.
 When my friends and guests of my parents would visit, I’d put the record on the player and, sheet by sheet, reveal the imagery while the music played and I told the story.